cwmaloney/Elbert2/README.md

 This runs the (Night of the Living Farm) NOLF and "blue" light shows for Deanna Rose Children's Farmstead

-This runs the moving ligths, washers, building outltine pixel, and "ornaments".
+This runs the moving ligths, washers, building outltine pixel, and ornaments.

 ## Setup